adamcooper86/nimble-demo/app/README.md

+# Note: I used Create React App so that I could develope the demo faster.

+To run the demo, go to nimble-demo/app and run `npm start`.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>